 The pelvis is a ring-like structure of bones located at the lower end of the trunk.
 It consists of two halves, each one containing three bones, the ilium, ischium, and pubis.

 A broken pelvis is the second most common bone breakage to occur in cats.
-They are typically the result of a major trauma such as an automobile accident or fall from a height.
+They are typically the result of significant trauma such as an automobile accident or fall from a height.
 Internal injuries are common in cats with a broken pelvis, which may affect the urinary tract, thorax or nerve damage.